time4tea/gopro-dashboard-overlay/README.md

 https://github.com/JuanIrache/gopro-telemetry

 ## Latest Changes
-- 0.45.0 New Program `gopro-rename.py` - turn terrible gopro named files GX0100123.MP4 into 20220405-123416-london-england.MP4 using either provided description,
+- 0.45.0 New Program `gopro-rename.py` - turn idiosyncratically named gopro files GX0100123.MP4 into 20220405-123416-london-england.MP4 using either provided description,
   - or looks up the location from the GPS, and makes file name from that.
   - uses the GPS timestamp to determine the time of the file.
   - now gopro files will sort properly in your file viewer